LirookIAC/terraform-azure-maintenance-configuration/README.md

 # Azure Maintenance Configuration Module

 This module creates an Azure Maintenance Configuration resource.
-The maintenance configuration helps manage updates and patches for your Azure resources.
+The maintenance configuration helps manage updates and patches for your Azure VMs Guest OS.

 ## Usage